Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 GREEN - RASPBERRY PI.
 DARK BLUE - Controller.
 This board controlles the motors and is basically a break out board.
 Before Klipper this board used to run on Marlin and there was no PI.
 It's a bit confusing.
 Just know this is refered to as the CONTROLLER BOARD in the Voron documentation.
-LIGHT BLUE - Break out board (this is replaced with canbus is later kits)
+LIGHT BLUE - Break out board (this is replaced with canbus is later kits) ORANGE - This is Formbots own PCB, in the Voron documentation this is the same as using the WAGO clamps.

 The plastic bracket included in the kit which is for a SBB EBB board isn't needed.
 Just skip this.